OPTANO/optano.algorithm.tuner/Doc/userDoc/statusdump.md

 - current internal state, and
 - all [parameters](parameters.md) inherent to the tuning, e.g. the total number of iterations to run or the mutation rate.

-Therefore, to continue with a tuning, all you have to do is to add the parameter `--continue` to your usual command and leave out all parameters that are tuning-specific.
+Therefore, to continue with a tuning, all you have to do is to add the parameter `--continue` to your usual command.
+Make sure to leave all parameters that are tuning-specific unaltered.
 You can still set the following, technical parameters:

 - --statusFileDir={PATH}
 - --maxParallelEvaluations={NUMBER}